The "Nellie E Saloon" (DESERT BAR)

 church.
 The church is a unique place

-for weddings and a great photo spot.
+and great photo spot.
+There are no

-There are no services held in the
+services held in the church and all

-church and all religions are welcome.
+religions are welcome.

 Across from the saloon is an outside